jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 10 Vacation of office if status changes
 (1) A member who was a social worker registered under this Act when last appointed vacates office if their registration is cancelled or suspended or their practising certificate is suspended.
-(2) A member last appointed on or after the transition day who was not then a social worker vacates office if he or she becomes a social worker.
+(2) A member last appointed on or after the transition day who was not then a social worker vacates office if the member becomes a social worker.
-(3) A member appointed before the transition day who was then engaged or employed as a social worker vacates office on that day if he or she is not then a social worker.
+(3) A member appointed before the transition day who was then engaged or employed as a social worker vacates office on that day if the member is not then a social worker.
-(4) A member appointed before the transition day who was not then engaged or employed as a social worker vacates office if he or she becomes a social worker.
+(4) A member appointed before the transition day who was not then engaged or employed as a social worker vacates office if the member becomes a social worker.
 (5) This clause does not limit section 45 of the Crown Entities Act 2004.

 ### 11 Removal from office